 Plos One, 2014

-In the article the authors use LN-521 for a safety step for iPS cells going for therapeutic purpose.
+In the article, the authors use LN-521 for a safety step for iPS cells going for therapeutic purposes.
 This group is responsible for dictating the safety aspects of future regen med in Japan.
 Tano and colleagues show a novel approach based on LN-521 for direct and sensitive detection of trace amounts of residual undifferentiated hPSCs for cell therapy products.
 The presence of contaminating hPSCs in cell therapy products is a major quality concern associated with tumorigenicity and this first in vitro assay is direct, simple and cost-effective.
-The highly efficient culture system using LN-521 detected colony forming hPSCs spiked into primary human MSCs or neurons at a ratio as low as 0.001%–0.01%.
+The highly efficient culture system using LN-521 detected colony-forming hPSCs spiked into primary human MSCs or neurons at a ratio as low as 0.001%–0.01%.

 Lu H.F., Chai C., Lim T.C., Leong M.F., Lim J.K., Gao S., Lim K.L., Wan A.C.

 Reprogramming of iPSCs on LN-521 and direct differentiation to dopaminergic cells on Laminin-521.
 This article demonstrates LN-521 as an optimal defined, xeno- and feeder-free matrix for the reprogramming of human iPS cells.
 Laminin-521 achieves high-efficiency reprogramming in different media, fast and easy expansion as well as direct differentiation to dopaminergic neurons on LN-521.
 The authors conclude that the efficient transgene-free hiPSC derivation and expansion on LN-521 enables clinical applications useful for human patient iPSCs and derivatives for cellular therapy.

 Hongisto H., Vuoristo S., Mikhailova A., Suuronen R., Virtanen I., Otonkoski T., Skottman H.